 Constructive notice cases can be tricky.
 An owner cannot simply turn a blind eye to hazardous conditions on the property.
 But the victim must still demonstrate that the owner should reasonably have known about the risk under the circumstances.
 In many cases, the amount of time that the hazard was allowed to be present will have a direct bearing on the question of constructive notice.

-Possible Compensation For Your Accident
+Possible Compensation For Your Slip and Fall Accident

 The primary goal of financial compensation is to get you back to the position you were in before your slip and fall accident.
 To that end, these are the possible types of compensation for which you may be eligible: